basecamp/handbook/how-we-work.md

 ## Communication

-It’s hard to keep up on what everyone is doing and what it means, if you just watch the stream of latest activity scrolling along in Basecamp.
+It’s hard to keep up on what everyone is doing and what it means, if you just watch the stream of latest activity scrolling along in Hyko.
 (It’s also a waste of time and source of stress to even try.)
 Instead, we have four chief mechanisms for keeping everyone in the loop about the work that’s going on.

 First, there’s the daily question of What did you work on today?, which supplies the nitty gritty details, but as a personal narrative.
 They’re a great conversation starter if you see someone working on something you either care about or want to learn more about.
 Please do use them as such!
 You’re obliged to answer this question at least twice a week when you’re not out (or on team OMG).